I Want To...

 ACL Surgery | Michelle's Story

-While pivoting for a kick during a martial arts grading examination, Michelle felt a painful pop in her knee.
-She later learned she had torn her ACL and knew that surgery was probably her only option to get back to her active lifestyle.
-Michelle shares her experience of ACL surgery and recovery with Johns Hopkins sports medicine orthopaedic surgeon Andrew Cosgarea, M.D.
+While pivoting for a kick during a martial arts grading examination, Michelle tore her ACL.
+She knew that surgery was probably her only option to get back to her active lifestyle.
+Michelle shares her experience of ACL surgery and recovery with sports medicine orthopaedic surgeon Andrew Cosgarea, M.D.

 Meniscus Surgery | Grace's Story

 Grace Herpel was an avid runner with 5 long distance races planned for 2016.
-But after tearing her left meniscus during the Ocean City half marathon in April 2016, she feared she might never run again.
-Hear how through surgery and rehabilitation under the guidance of Dr. Miho Tanaka, Grace got back to running long distances and living the life she loves - a life in motion.
+But after tearing her left meniscus during a half marathon, she feared she might never run again.
+Hear how through surgery and rehabilitation with Dr. Miho Tanaka, Grace got back to running long distances and living a life in motion.